-A ventouse delivery is a method of assisted vaginal birth.
-It is also known as a vacuum-assisted birth.
+A ventouse (vacuum cup) delivery is a type of assisted vaginal birth.

-Your obstetrician or midwife will recommend an assisted birth if they have concerns about your baby’s health during the birth.
+Your doctor may use a ventouse if they have concerns about your baby during the birth.

 What a ventouse is